metagood/ord/300-mint.md

 }
 ```
 2.2 Fund it with just enough for one inscription (`0.00015 BTC`).
-2.3 Create the reveal txt file and inscribe it using `--dry-run` to not broadcast it. [[why?]()]
+2.3 Create the reveal txt file and inscribe it using `--dry-run` to not broadcast it.
 ```
 echo "999" > reveal.txt

-ord wallet inscribe --fee-rate=1.0 --dry-run reveal.txt
+ord wallet inscribe \
+--fee-rate 1.0 \
+--destination tb1p7rpgexms8p35vyvk8zcs22mgp79sqvgf6q7na25sjjefpqj2whzsvkzesf \
+--dry-run \
+reveal.txt
 ```
 ```
 {